-Slide # Slide Theme Script 12 Environment, Health and Safety Enbridge is committed to protecting the health and safety of all individuals affected by our activities.
-Policy Enbridge will provide a safe and healthy working environment and will not compromise the health and safety of any individual.
+Slide # Slide Theme Script 12 Environment, Health and Safety Policy Enbridge Gas is committed to protecting the health and safety of all individuals affected by our activities.
+Enbridge Gas will provide a safe and healthy working environment and will not compromise the health and safety of any individual.
 Our goal is to have no incidents and mitigate impacts on the environment by working with our stakeholders, peers, and others to promote responsible environmental practices and continuous improvement.
-Enbridge is committed to environmental protection and stewardship, and we recognize that pollution prevention, biodiversity, and resource conservation are key to a sustainable environment.
+Enbridge Gas is committed to environmental protection and stewardship, and we recognize that pollution prevention, biodiversity, and resource conservation are key to a sustainable environment.
 All employees are responsible and accountable for contributing to a safe working environment, fostering safe working attitudes, and operating in an environmentally responsible manner.
-13 Access and Land Requirements While most of the pipeline route will be constructed within municipal road allowances, some circumstances requiring access agreements, permanent easement or temporary working space during construction could result in the need for additional land outside of road allowances.
-Enbridge has a comprehensive Landowner Relations Program that uses a dedicated Lands Advisor who would: Provide direct contact & liaison between landowners and Enbridge.
+13 Access and Land Requirements While most of the pipeline route will be constructed within municipal road right-of-way, some circumstances requiring access agreements, permanent easement or temporary working space during construction could result in the need for additional land outside of road allowances.
+Enbridge Gas has a comprehensive Landowner Relations Program that uses a dedicated Lands Advisor who would: Provide direct contact & liaison between landowners and Enbridge Gas.
 Be available to the landowner during the length of the Project and throughout construction activities.
 Address the concerns and questions of the landowner.
 Act as a singular point of contact for all landowners.
 Address any landowner questions and any legal matters relating to the temporary use of property, access agreements, permanent easements, and impacts or remedies to property.
-14 Constructing and Enbridge Pipeline This slide shows an infographic of typical pipeline construction procedures.
+14 Constructing and Enbridge Gas Pipeline This slide shows an infographic of typical natural gas pipeline construction procedures.
 Please press "pause" to review these procedures.
 When you are ready to move to the next slide, please press "next".
-15 Constructing an Enbridge Pipeline Con'd The pipeline construction process includes various procedures, as described in the previous slide.
-Photos 1 through 4 shows a typical Enbridge natural gas pipeline, pipeline trench, and the procedures of backfilling and clean-up and restoration.
-16 Horizontal Directional Drilling (HDD) Procedures This slide shows an infographic of typical Horizontal Directional Drilling (HDD) procedures.
+15 Constructing an Enbridge Gas Pipeline Cont'd The natural gas pipeline construction process includes various procedures, as described in the previous slide.
+Photos 1 through 4 show a typical Enbridge natural gas pipeline, pipeline trench, and the procedures of backfilling and clean-up and restoration.
+16 Horizontal Directional Drilling (HDD) Procedures This slide shows an infographic of typical Horizontal Directional Drilling procedures.
+Horizontal Directional Drilling may be used when working in the vicinity of environmentally sensitive features, such as watercourses or wetlands.
+The process is less invasive than typical trenching methods, as the pipeline is installed underneath the sensitive feature, requiring no in-water works.
 Please press "pause" to review these procedures.
 When you are ready to move to the next slide, please press "next".